WCHL (AM): History

 On January 21, 2010, WCHL's network Air America filed for Chapter 7 bankruptcy and ceased live programming the same night.
 Reruns of Air America's programming continued to air until Monday, January 25 at 9 p.m..

 In 2014, Leffler, who had run WCHL since 2009, left the station for Tenet Healthcare in Dallas, Texas.

 In August 2015, WCHL was purchased by Leslie Rudd who brought in several local investors, Chris Ehrenfeld, Jim Kitchen and Mark Vitali to form Chapel Hill Media Group, LLC.
 Soon after, the station switched formats to incorporate music along with its lineup of live shows each weekday morning and afternoon.
 It plays adult album alternative music, giving WCHL a more diverse playlist than most formats.

-At the end of 2016 WCHL moved to University Place and re-branded as "97.9 The Hill WCHL."
-It is currently known for continuing the tradition of community programming by providing local news, neighborhood events and high school sports, along with its music programming.
+At the end of 2016 WCHL moved to University Place and re-branded as "97.9 The Hill WCHL".
+It became known for continuing the tradition of community programming by providing local news, neighborhood events and high school sports, along with its music programming.
 Its website is Chapelboro.com, a daily local news source for Chapel Hill and the surrounding area.

 Ron Stutts retired on December 18, 2020, after 43 years as morning host.
 His show was replaced in 2021 by "This Morning with Aaron Keck", while news director Brighton McConnell took over Keck's afternoon shift.

+On July 6, 2025, severe damage at the transmitter site, due to flooding from the remnants of Tropical Storm Chantal, took WCHL off the air.
+The station received temporary permission to continue broadcasting exclusively over its translator relay, W250BP, at 97.9 FM.
+On August 4, WCHL received permission to resume operation with a reduced power of 4 watts.